 Properties are very flexible, and can be used to implement all manner of functionality.
 Here are some examples:

 Most Source steps record the revision that they checked out in

 got_revision property.
 A later step could use this

 property to specify the name of a fully-built tarball, dropped in an

 easily-acessible directory for later testing.

-Some projects want to perform nightly builds as well as bulding in response to
+Some projects want to perform nightly builds as well as in response

-committed changes.
-Such a project would run two schedulers, both pointing to
+to committed changes.
+Such a project would run two schedulers,

 Some projects have different build processes on different systems.
 Rather than create a build factory for each slave, the steps can use buildslave properties to identify the unique aspects of each slave and adapt the build process dynamically.